leonstel/leonstel.github.io/drafts/gmap3.md

 ## rxjs

+To get the prop observing functionality working, I will use RXJS.
-Rxjs is a nice observable based library.
+Rxjs is a nice observable based library with lots of features.
 I am not going in depth of each and every feature.
 I will do my best to explain the things I use.

 The set function will set a property